Below are all of the good work and information that we, the Integrated Early Years Service, have been doing within the borough.

 Parents find it easier to access specialist services and feel confident in attending children’s centres for this as they are already familiar with staff through the universal offer provided.

-Children registered to a children’s centre can be referred promptly if any issues such as speech and language delay or family support are picked up.
+Those children registered to a children’s centre can be referred quickly if any issues such as speech and language delay or family support are picked up.

 Word-of-mouth recommendation and referrals by health visitors, ensures the take-up of places by parents is increasing.
-Children’s centres feel the partnership approach is crucial for everyone involved, especially the families, to achieve the best outcomes for children living in Tower Hamlets.
+Children’s centres believe that the partnership approach is crucial for everyone involved, especially the families, to achieve the best outcomes for children living in Tower Hamlets.

 A recent case study involving the support given to Tara (name changed) and his parents by health visitors and a family support worker at Ocean Children’s Centre illustrates the importance of picking up and addressing developmental issues at an early stage.
 This early intervention approach happens before early help services are needed and provides a solid foundation for future development for the child.
 This kind of early intervention is the best way of solving problems early and is also very cost effective